mobook/MO-book/_build/html/_sources/pyomo_style_guide.md

 Complex models may require more descriptive names for readability.

-### Indexing with Pyomo Set and RangeSet
+### Index with Pyomo Set and RangeSet

 Pyomo model objects created with `Param`,`Var`, and `Constraint` can be indexed by elements from a Pyomo Set or RangeSet.
 Alternatively, Pyomo model objects can be indexed with iterable Python objects such as sets, lists, dictionaries, and generators.

-A Pyomo Set or RangeSet is preferred for most circumstances.
+Indexing with a Pyomo Set or RangeSet is preferred for most circumstances.
 There several reasons why:

 * Pyomo Set and RangeSet provides a clear and uniform separation between data pre-processing and model creation.
 * Consistent use of Pyomo Set and RangeSet enhances readability by providing a  consistent expression of models.
 * Pyomo Set provides additional features for  model building and deployment, including filtering and data validation.
-* Internally, Pyomo can use Pyomo Sets and RangeSets to trace model dependencies which provides better error reporting and more accurate sensitivity calculations.
+* Pyomo uses Sets and RangeSets to trace model dependencies which provides better error reporting and sensitivity calculations.
 * Pyomo creates an associated internal Pyomo Set each time Python iterables are used to create indexed model objects.
 Creation of multiple objects with the same iterable results in redundant internal sets.

  Given a Python dictionary